loophp/DockLatex/README.md

 ## Documentation

-This project helps you to create beautiful PDFs by using [LaTeX][http latex].
+This project helps you to create beautiful PDFs, using [LaTeX][http latex].

 Document sources are in `src/`.
 Each document live in its own unique directory in `src/`.
 The entry file *must* be named `index.tex` in order to get built properly.